insight-creative/Insight-Creative-2021/content/services/Media/index.md

 intro:
   subhead: Research and strategy make the most of <span class="emphasis-red">every</span> dollar.
   description: "<p>Strong media plans begin with strong partnerships.
 Our process is simple: You teach us about you, and we’ll teach you about media.
-Together, we’ll assemble a comprehensive, targeted and creative plan that makes best use of your budget to meet your goals.</p>
+Together, we’ll assemble a comprehensive, targeted and creative plan that makes the best use of your budget to meet your goals.</p>

   <p>Not many businesses have time to explore and truly understand all their media options!
 That’s why Insight has full-time employees devoted to just that.
 From following trends of emerging media to strengthening local media relationships, Insight can handle it all.</p>"